Mbed-TLS/mbedtls-test/fuzzing/README.md

 # Fuzzing mbed TLS

-Fuzz testing is the art of automatically generating random inputs to find faults, such as crashes, asserts, or memory leaks, buffer overflows etc.
+Fuzz testing is the art of automatically generating random inputs to find faults, such as crashes, asserts, or memory leaks, and buffer overflows.

 With AFL, fuzzers have started using information about which paths are exercised by an input to determine its usefulness.
 Fuzzers based on this